 Member duties and responsibilities

 As you can imagine, there’s a lot of organising that goes into a rally day.
 And even more for event days!
-As a result, each YHPC family is required to assist at two rallies and at our events throughout the year, either in the canteen or grounds.
-The duties roster is on our homepage and is updated regularly.
+As a result, each YHPC family is required to provide the following assistance:

 When you are on duty, please confirm your availability with your team leader.
-If you cannot make your assigned days it is your responsibility to contact another member and swap with them.
+If you cannot make your assigned duty, it is your responsibility to contact another member and arrange to swap.
 If you fail to complete your duties, you will be charged an extra fee when you renew your membership.

-We try to keep our fees modest and so our fundraisers are really important.
+We try to keep our fees affordable, hence our fundraisers are really important.
 Our major fundraising activities tend to be event days and the canteen profits from each rally!

 Our events also enable members to compete on home turf and are a great way to learn the ropes.
 So please put your hand up to volunteer or talk to one of our committee members.